-Gross Margins: Margin percentage was stronger in the Current Quarter at 69.0% (gross profit of \$2,104,450) compared to 63.0% (gross profit \$3,375,157) in the Previous Quarter.
-This increase is a reflection of the mix of sales generated in the Current Quarter with more units of sales generated from the Products Segment compared to the Services Segment.
-Further information on the performance of each Segment can be found in Note 13 to the Unaudited Consolidated Financial Statements.
+Gross Margins: Margin percentage was stronger in the Current Quarter at 73.3% (gross profit of \$2,585,538) compared to 61.8% (gross profit \$3,264,818) in the Previous Quarter.
+This increase is a reflection of the mix of sales generated in the Current Quarter with more units of rentals sales (as opposed to outright sales) from the Products Segment, which generates a higher gross profit.
+Further information on the performance of each Segment can be found in Note 13 to the Unaudited Consolidated Financial Statements above.